 68R Veterinary Food Inspection Specialist

-Meats, poultry, eggs, and dairy are produced by animals and need to meet strict standards before they can be prepared and served to Soldiers.
-As an important member of the veterinary service team, the Veterinary Food Inspection Specialist, under the direction of a Veterinary Corps Officer, inspects food designed for human consumption, while also supervising inspection and veterinary service activities.
+As an important member of a team, the Veterinary Food Inspection Specialist, under the direction of a Veterinary Corps Officer, inspects food designed for human consumption, while also supervising inspection and veterinary service activities.

 Instead of paying to learn these skills, get paid to train.
 In the Army National Guard, you will learn these valuable job skills while earning a regular paycheck and qualifying for tuition assistance.